Tuesday, January 20, 2026

 Perfume oils replace the alcohol found in conventional sprays with a carrier oil — usually jojoba, fractionated coconut, or sweet almond.
 That substitution changes how a scent develops.
 “With an oil-based perfume, you don’t get the same burst of fragrance as when you spray an alcohol-based perfume.
 However, an oil-based perfume may last longer on the skin because of the way it is applied,” Nic Mastenbroek told Vogue.

-Still, longevity and intensity aren’t the full story.
 The growing fascination with perfume oils is also about what’s not inside the bottle.
-Many consumers are turning away from synthetic fixatives, stabilizers, and high alcohol content in search of cleaner ingredient decks — something niche brands have been quick to capitalize on.
+Many consumers are turning away from synthetic fixatives, stabilizers, and high alcohol content in search of cleaner ingredients — something niche brands have been quick to capitalize on.

 “Clean” fragrance remains one of the industry’s most debated — and least regulated — terms.
 Many oil-based perfumes still include lab-made fragrance molecules; they’re simply suspended in oil instead of alcohol.
 That’s not inherently bad.
 Synthetic aroma compounds can improve consistency, reduce the need for endangered botanicals, and prevent oxidation.
 But “clean” becomes meaningful only when brands disclose their full ingredient lists, use safer synthetics vetted for skin contact, and avoid phthalates, parabens, and undisclosed “fragrance” blends.